 When feeding reviews, there is a custom document processor that intercepts document writes and updates the parent item with the review rating, so the aggregated review rating is kept stored with the item.
 This is more an example of a custom document processor than a recommended way to do this, as feeding the reviews more than once will result in inflated values.
 To do this correctly, one should probably calculate this offline so a re-feed does not cause unexpected results.

-Vespa models data as documents, which are configured in search definitions that defines how documents should be stored, indexed, ranked, and searched.
+Vespa models data as documents, which are configured in schemas that defines how documents should be stored, indexed, ranked, and searched.
 In Vespa you can have multiple documents types, which can be defined in

 services.xmlhow these should be distributed around the content clusters.
 This application uses two document types that both are stored in the same content cluster: item and review.
 Search is done on items, but reviews refer to a single parent item and are rendered on the item page.